 The Cellini is like the middle child of the Rolex family – it tends to go unnoticed.
-Though it may dwell in the shadow of big hitters like the Daytona and may not be as universally appealing as the Day-Date, the Rolex Cellini has cemented its place in the brand’s catalog as its most creative and underrated model.
+Though it may dwell in the shadow of big hitters like the Daytona and may not be as universally appealing as the Day-Date, the Rolex Cellini watch collection has cemented its place in the brand’s catalog as its most creative and underrated model.

 In contrast to the design consistency of Rolex Oyster watches, Rolex Cellini watches are incredibly diverse, featuring an expansive array of case shapes, bracelet designs, movement types, and material options.
 An emphasis on variety and avant-garde design rather than consistency may explain why the Cellini line never attained quite the same kind of success as Rolex’s Oyster line – simply put, it can sometimes be difficult to immediately identify a Cellini as a Rolex watch.